Avian Influenza case finder - current and lifted cases near you

 17 November 2024, Rosudgeon

 On 17 Tachwedd 2024 highly pathogenic avian influenza (HPAI) H5N1 was confirmed at a premises near Rosudgeon, St. Ives, Cornwall.
-A 3km Protection Zone and 10km Surveillance Zone have been put in place around the premises (see map).
+A 3km Protection Zone and 10km Surveillance Zone were put in place around the premises.

 5 November 2024, Hornsea

 On 5 Tachwedd 2024 highly pathogenic avian influenza (HPAI) H5N5 was confirmed at a premises near Hornsea, East Riding of Yorkshire, Yorkshire.
-A 3km Protection Zone and 10km Surveillance Zone have been put in place around the premises (see map).
+A 3km Protection Zone and 10km Surveillance Zone were put in place around the premises.

 Avian Influenza Prevention Zone